 Very few commercial debt attorneys are willing to go the extra mile, relentlessly pursuing debtors in order to recoup money that is owed to their clients.
-This is especially true as to out of state or foreign judgments.
+This is especially true as to out-of-state or foreign judgments.
 There are many ways certain attorneys stand out from the rest of the pack, one of which is the enforcement of foreign judgments.
-This especially holds true in states like Massachusetts where judgments are not merely domesticated by registration but rather litigated to create an enforceable Massachusetts judgment.
+This especially holds true in states like Massachusetts where judgment enforcement is not merely domesticated by registration but rather litigated to create an enforceable Massachusetts judgment.

 Here we take a closer look at the process.

 Foreign: A judgment from a state in the U.S. other than Massachusetts or from a foreign country.